 Unplanned Pregnancy Help in Massachusetts

-American Adoptions specializes in working with women in Massachusetts who are choosing the third option.
+American Adoptions specializes in working with women in Massachusetts who are choosing adoption in Massachusetts.
 But you deserve support no matter which path you feel is right for you.
 While we believe adoption to be the option that benefits the greatest number of people, we know that’s it’s not always going to be the right unplanned pregnancy option for every woman.

-Remember that you can always call 1-800-ADOPTION to receive free adoption information with no obligation to pursue adoption.
-You can call to request information about all of your unplanned pregnancy options in MA, not just adoption.
+Remember that you can always call 1-800-ADOPTION to receive free adoption information.
+You can call to request information about all of your unplanned pregnancy options, not just adoption in Massachusetts.

-The following guide will give you some more information about your three unplanned pregnancy options Massachusetts:
+The following guide will give you some more information about your three unplanned pregnancy options in Massachusetts:

 Parenting in Massachusetts